Something for the Birds

-Something for the Birds is a 1952 film directed by Robert Wise and starring Victor Mature and Patricia Neal.
+Something for the Birds is a 1952 American comedy film directed by Robert Wise and starring Victor Mature, Patricia Neal and Edmund Gwenn.

 Plot

 Johnnie Adams, an engraver in Washington, uses some of the invitations his firm makes to crash Washington parties.
 He gets to be called "Admiral", and is accepted as part of the social group.

-Johnnie meets Anne Richards, who's interested in preventing a gas company from drilling on certain west coast lands, which should destroy the breeding grounds of some California condors.
+Johnnie meets Anne Richards, who's interested in preventing a gas company from drilling on certain west coast lands, which would destroy the breeding grounds of some California condors.

 She enlists Johnnie's aid, and he asks Steve Bennett, a lobbyist, for help.
 However, unknown to him, Bennett's company is also employed to lobby Congress to develop the land: and he's the one they've chosen.

 When an investigating committee gets on the job, Johnnie's actual position is exposed, and he comes in for national publicity.

 This makes it possible for the bird sanctuary to be saved, and Johnnie gets his job back, with a promotion.
 Steve, who has had a falling out with Anne, finds himself invited to his own wedding, by Anne, to her: she had Johnnie print the invitations: smiling, he puts one in his pocket.